We have 40kms of coastline here in Kāpiti and our beautiful beaches are highly popular with locals and visitors to the district.

 While they're there for everyone to enjoy, it’s important we follow a few simple rules to keep everyone safe!

 - Vehicles on the beach

 - Fires on the beach

 Two-wheeled or off-road motorbikes are banned from all beaches, but other vehicles are allowed to launch/retrieve boats or drive along the foreshore in designated areas and must get on/off beaches via vehicle (not pedestrian) accessways.

-Small campfires and gas barbecues are allowed on permitted areas of the beach with a Council permit.
+Small campfires are allowed on permitted areas of the beach with a Fire and Emergency NZ. permit.

 If you’re issued a permit, you still have to follow certain conditions.
 No fires are allowed if a district fire ban has been declared.

 Fire permit application (including a list of permitted areas/ conditions) & more information.

 Roads around beach areas can get busy with vehicles going in and out of parks or towing boats, along with more pedestrians.
 Reduce your speed when going through these areas and take extra care around pedestrian crossings and in carparks.